Code-Institute-Submissions/josephWoodland-MS3-campaign-DB_OctResub/readme.md

 - I have been redirected to the app via a marketing campaign.
 - I have noticed a campaign that I like, and I would like to donate.
-- I have been redirected to the signup page.
+- I have been redirected to the registration page.
-- I have successfully created an account and given the ability to deposit some funds to my account.
+- I have successfully created an account and deposited some funds into my account.
-- I have managed to search or quickly find the campaign so I can donate.
+- I have managed to search or quickly find the campaign again so that I can donate.
-- I have successfully managed to donate to a campaign, I can see that the amount the campaign has been funded has changed.
+- I have successfully managed to donate to a campaign, I can see that the amount of the campaign pot has increased.
 - I can check my account to see that the correct amount has reduced my credits.
 - I can also verify this by looking at the transaction page to see a transaction report.

 Here is the successful journey of a campaigner.

 - I am currently trying to raise money for my local school and came across this website.
-- I can see that you can raise money for a cause
+- I can see that you can raise money for a cause.
 - I can see that some campaigns have already been successful in raising their targeted amount of money.
-- I have been directed to the user sign up page
+- I have been directed to the user sign up page.
 - I have managed to create a profile for myself.
-- I have managed to create engaging camping for the School
+- I have managed to create an engaging campaign for the School.
-- I have seen that money has come into the campaign.
+- I can see that money has come into the campaign from donations.
 - I can see which users have sent me the money via the transaction page.
 - I can withdraw money from the campaign pot, and it will credit my account.